What is a Granny Flat?

 Source: Lunchbox Architect

-That’s just a small selection of Granny Flat designs.
+That’s just a small selection of Granny Flat designs that are out there.

 Which style do you prefer?
 Traditional or Contemporary?
 Do you have a favorite granny flat design?

-Are you thinking about building your own Granny Flat?
-We have a Granny Flats Preliminary Planning Checklist with the questions you need to ask before you even start planning.
+If you’re thinking about building a Granny Flat, be sure to check out our Granny Flats Preliminary Planning Checklist with the questions you need to ask before you even start planning.
+Don’t miss our other posts on Granny Flats: